IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 An [IBM Cloud account](https://cloud.ibm.com/registration) is needed.

-In order to run this workshop you have three options and in both options you will **create no cost**, when you follow the written instructions and you use the free Kubernetes Cluster.
+In order to run this workshop you have two options and in both options you will **create no cost**, when you follow the written instructions and you use the free Kubernetes Cluster.

 1. You need a feature code to create an IBM Cloud **Trial** account.
-You will get such feature code when you attend the workshop in digital or face to face hands-on workshop.
+You get such feature code when you attend the workshop digital or in face to face.

 2. You create a IBM Lite Account and upgrade your account to a **Pay-As-You-Go** account by using your credit card. ([Account Types](https://cloud.ibm.com/docs/account?topic=account-accounts))